wise-cube/wise-cube/Architecture/README.md

 It is connected via WIFI (or possibly any other wireless communication method, as it only interacts with the server) and talks to an MQTT broker.

-It aims to have four 96x96 [SSD1327  lcd screens](https://www.reichelt.com/it/it/arduino-display-1-12-display-grove-oled-ssd1327-grv-oled-1-12-p191247.html?r=1) on  4 sides, that will mainly display the QR code to join a game and display some information, like the correctness of an answer or a scoreboard.
+On the front face there will be an LCD display like [HD44780](https://www.winstar.com.tw/products/character-lcd-display-module/20x4-lcd-display.html) that will mainly display the QR code to join that group and additional informations, like a scoreboard, a timeout, additional descritptions, curiosisties and so on.
+In addition it should give some sort of visual feedback to the user to inform in that the interaction has been correctly triggered.

-One of the remaining two faces will have an NFC reader like the [PN532](https://www.amazon.it/HiLetgo-Communication-Arduino-Raspberry-Android/dp/B07ZWV1XZ1/ref=sr_1_4?dchild=1&keywords=pn532&qid=1588680467&sr=8-4) used to trigger the interactions.
-This will usually be the bottom face.
+It will have an NFC reader like [PN532](https://www.amazon.it/HiLetgo-Communication-Arduino-Raspberry-Android/dp/B07ZWV1XZ1/ref=sr_1_4?dchild=1&keywords=pn532&qid=1588680467&sr=8-4) on the bottom face that will be used to distinguish different interactions, based on the values read from the cards.

-Therefore, the last face may be flat or contain some buttons.
+Additionally, the top face will contain some buttons to interact with the cube/

-In order to interact with 4 screens plus an NFC reader we will use multiple slaves over SPI, but anyway, as our overall bandwidth over SPI for reading and writing data is  limited we will costrain the usage of the screen and rather delegate it to the mobile phone.
+In order to interact with an NFC reader and a LCD screen we are going to use SPI with multiple slaves.

-The cube will post and receive some messages over **MQTT** and in fact the cube will show a QR code that redirects the user to a predefined webpage, along with a token that authenticates him contained in the URL!
+The cube will post and receive some messages over **MQTT/SN**.

-This way the user doesn't have to register himself and, as  most phones have now  integrated the feature of opening a qr code from the camera, it doesn't require any additional step!
+Cube interactions:

 ###### Start a new Group
 This event is triggered with an NFC tag containing the constant `group_req` When triggered it will do the following:

 - unsubscribe from all channels
+- require a new cube id

-- subscribe on `cube_id`
+- subscribe on `/cube/cube_id`
-- post a  group_req message over `cube_id` and wait for the server to publish the new group_id and the  4 players_id
-- subscribe to `cube_id/_group_id/player_n_id/+` for each player
-- Assign a face to each player_id
+- receive a qr code message on the previous topic
+- display the `join_group` qr code

 ###### Start a new Game